Valke (rugby union)

 Their home ground is Barnard Stadium in Kempton Park, to which they have returned in 2009.
 The Falcons have operated from Bosman Stadium in Brakpan and Pam Brink Stadium in Springs.
 They occasionally still host matches at Bosman Stadium.
 The Falcons draw players from Ekurhuleni and other municipalities to the east and south of Johannesburg.

 History

-The Falcons Rugby Union was founded in 1947 as the Eastern Transvaal Rugby Football Union.
-After the 1995 World Cup, rugby was declared a professional sport in South Africa, after which the Eastern Transvaal Rugby Football Union merged with the Vaal Triangle Rugby Union to form the Gauteng Falcons Rugby Union.
+The Valke Rugby Union was founded in 1947 as the Eastern Transvaal Rugby Football Union.
+After the 1995 World Cup, rugby was declared a professional sport in South Africa, after which the Eastern Transvaal Rugby Football Union merged with the Vaal Triangle Rugby Union to form the Gauteng Valke Rugby Union.
 It is one of only fourteen Provincial Unions in the country.

 Honours

-In 2006 the Falcons were the Vodacom Cup champions, the first cup won in the history of the union.
+In 2006 the Valke were the Vodacom Cup champions, the first cup won in the history of the union.